Table of Contents

 - DAAD Scholarships: The German Academic Exchange Service (DAAD) offers a wide range of scholarships to international students.
 These scholarships aim to support students from all disciplines, including MBA programs.

-- Heinrich Böll Foundation Scholarships: The Heinrich Böll Foundation scholarships is for for international students who demonstrate exceptional academic achievements and a strong commitment to social and political issues.
+- Heinrich Böll Foundation Scholarships: The Heinrich Böll Foundation scholarships are for international students who demonstrate exceptional academic achievements and a strong commitment to social and political issues.
 These scholarships are open to students pursuing various disciplines, including business administration.

 - Konrad-Adenauer-Stiftung Scholarships: The Konrad-Adenauer-Stiftung scholarship program is available for highly talented international students with a keen interest in political and social affairs.
 The foundation supports students pursuing a wide range of disciplines, including business administration.